jpsutton/logporter/README.md

 - Import the prepared [Dashboard](cfg/grafana-dashboard.json) into Grafana.

 > [!IMPORTANT]
-> If you notice an bug in `PromQL` queries in the Grafana Dashboard, please open an new [Issue](https://github.com/Lifailon/logporter/issues) or make the change yourself using a [Pull Request](https://github.com/Lifailon/logporter/pulls).
+> If you notice a bug in `PromQL` queries or want to improve the Grafana dashboard, create a new [issue](https://github.com/Lifailon/logporter/issues) or make the changes yourself using a [Pull Request](https://github.com/Lifailon/logporter/pulls).

 ![](/img/basic-metrics.jpg)